Safe Return to In-Person Instruction and Continuity of Services Plan

 The Winona R-III School District is focused on continuing to maintain the health and safety of our staff and students during the COVID-19 pandemic.
 The SRCSP plan will focus on implementing safe operations to ensure our students and staff health and safety.

-Physical Distancing- All efforts will be made to comply with social distancing recommendations of 6 feet.
-Teachers will have seating charts, focusing on a 3-6 foot distance between desks, as well as forward facing.
+Physical Distancing- All efforts will be made to comply with social distancing recommendations.
+Teachers will have seating charts, focusing on a 3 foot distance between desks, as well as forward facing.
 Outdoor seating will be available for students to eat and have class when feasible.
-Some classes will be allowed to take their food back to the classroom to eat in order to cut down on congestion and exposure.
-A rotating calendar will be developed.
+Some classes will be allowed to take their food back to the classroom to eat if case numbers increase.
 Seating charts will be made for bus transportation.
 Students will sit one to a seat when possible, and will be asked to sit with their household family members in order to cut down exposure to others.

 Handwashing and Respiratory Etiquette- Staff and Students will be encouraged to wash their hands often, with soap and water for at least 20 seconds.
 Handwashing will be especially important